marcobarilari/labMONSTER/README.md

 This repo is about script and resources to maintain the room-D324 computer called **'the MONSTER'**

+This machine runs UBUNTU (swithced from centOS on the 19th september 2022)

 ## Specs

 ## Installed software